ovanderzee/my-lib/md/API.md

 <a name="stringify"></a>

 ## stringify(value) ⇒ <code>String</code>
-Convert anything to a string, an empty string if necessary
+Convert anything to a string, an empty string if necessary.
+Expect sensible but not consistent cross-environment behaviour on functions.

 **Kind**: global function
 **Returns**: <code>String</code> - string represention of anything